z669016/adventofcode-2022/README.md

 contained a ```List<Blizzard>```, and a ```Blizzard``` was a record containing to method references: one method to determine wrapping (```Predicate<Point>```) and one method returning a new starting point for the blizzard (```Supplier<Point>```).

+## Day 25
+This one  took me some time to wrap my head around it.
+The normal mathematics on numbers doesn't apply, because although the radix is 5, there are no symbols for values 3 and 4 as you would normally have.
+So, the max value for a value of 4 positions is not 5^4 - 1, but 2 * 5^3 + 2 * 5^2 + 2 * 5^1 + 2 * 5^0.
+But okay, when I got that clear, it wasn't difficult anymore.